 If you are in the process of a contested divorce, a custody arrangement, or an adoption proceeding, then you know how important it is to protect any children that may be affected by these legal decisions.
 One of the best ways of protecting your children when making these legal determinations is to go through mediation.
 This process offers parents a way to negotiate and discuss what may be best for their children at the time of the case.

-Fortunately, the family attorneys at Angela Faye Brown & Associates have handled many types of mediation cases and could help you through this process.
+Fortunately, the family attorneys at Angela Faye Brown & Associates, PLLC, have handled many types of mediation cases and could help you through this process.
 Our Pflugerville mediation lawyer could review your case and help you protect your parental rights.

 Mediation is a form of alternative dispute resolution that may be used in various types of family law cases, although it is most frequently utilized during a divorce.
 Mediation in divorce occurs when two spouses meet with a trained, third party to talk over and resolve the various issues involved in dissolving their relationship.
 Some of the most commonly contested areas in divorce that are resolved through mediation are: